Ordbe/Registration_form_testing/README.md

 3. XSS injection

 #### Personal data processing consent agreement checkbox
-1. marked by clicking in the checkbox *(ft)*
+1. marked when clicked inside the checkbox *(ft)*
+2. marked when clicked at a nearest area around checkbox
-2. marked when clicked on area of text description
+3. marked when clicked at an area of text description

 #### Register button
 1. activation when all fields and checkbox are filled with valid values *(ft)*